 External Whistle-blower Protection Policy: Approach adopted by Department of Tourism & Commerce Marketing to protect whistle-blowers.

-DTCM: Department of Tourism and Commerce Marketing (which includes DTCM, DCTCM, DFRE & DCT)
+DET: Department of Economy and Tourism (which includes DET, DCTCM, DFRE & DCT)

 DCTCM: Dubai Corporation for Tourism & Commerce Marketing